-If you have a vent pipe (most likely you do), you should have ordered an appropriate sized pipe boot with a metal/rubber flexible adjustable bottom, designed for corrugated steel roofing and standing seam metal roofs.
+If you have a vent pipe (most likely you do), you should have ordered an appropriate sized pipe boot with a metal/rubber flexible adjustable bottom, designed for corrugated sheet and standing seam metal roofs.
 I hope you aligned your panels so that the stink pipe lands between the ribs.
 As you approach the stink pipe in your installation of the panels, getting as close as possible with last full panel that does not require cutting, finish installing it, and then measure the distance from the bottom to the center of the pipe, and from the side where the last panel is.
 Locate the spot where you will be cutting in a hole in the panel for the pipe, and make sure to cut the hole which would be 1/2 – 3/4″ wider than the pipe.

 As you can see in the picture above, we actually had the rib sitting 1″ away from the pipe.
 We could not avoid this and had to deal with it, but for you, I strongly recommend to spend 5 extra minutes measuring and not doing it the hard way.

 Once you cut your hole in the panel, put it up, install the clips, and now you should be ready to install the pipe flashing.
 Put your pipe flashing on, align it with the panel, use pencil to mark the location of the flashing and pull it off.
 Apply a thick bead of Solar Seal 900 or an equal exterior grade sealant / caulking within the perimeter of the flashing.
 Then, set the flashing back in place so that its base is completely sealed by the caulking.
 Finally, fasten the flashing down with the hex head rubber gasket screws, spacing them about 1.5-2″ apart.